r3ps4J/palworld-arm64/README.md

 ## Getting started

 1. Make a docker-compose.yml file in a folder of your choice
-2. Create `palworld` sub-directory on the folder and run `chmod 777 palworld` for full permissions or use `chown -R 1000:1000 palworld/`.
+2. Create `palworld` sub-directory on the folder and ensure the right permissions are set (see PUID and PGID environment variables).
 3. Start via `docker compose up -d` (Starts detached, you can use `docker compose down` to stop it)
 4. After first start, stop the server, setup your config at `palworld/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini` and start it again
 5. The default port for your server is 8211 (UDP)